Shirakumo/radiance-tutorial/Part 6.md

 This is the last part that deals with actual development of our application.
 The final part is one from the perspective of an administrator.

 * A capable editor with syntax highlighting
-* Configuration and User Settings
+* Configuration and user settings
+* Missing API endpoints

 ## Syntax Highlighting

 ## Configuration

 ## User Settings

+## Missing API Endpoints

 [Part 7](Part 7.md)